xmatters/xm-labs-statusio/README.md

    - Set the authentication type to `None`.
    - Click on `Save Changes`.

+7. In the workflow, click on the `Properties` tab.
+   - Click on `Create Property`.
+   - Click on `Text` then click on `Next`.
+   - Enter `AffectedComponent` as the name.
+   - Change the `Maximum Size` to 256 characters.
+   - Click on `Create Property`.

+8. In the workflow, click on the `Forms` tab.
+   - Against the form used to notify agents when an alarm has occurred, click on `Edit` > `Layout`.
+   - Drag `AffectedComponent` from the `Properties` list on the right-hand side into the `Custom Section`.
+   - Click on `Save Changes`.

 ## Adding the integration
 To add the integration to your workflow, follow these steps: